How to Add Captions and Subtitles to QuickTime Player Videos and Movies in 2022

 - Select “View > Subtitles,” and then select your language of choice.

 There’s another neat feature of Mac computers that film viewers enjoy.
-It’s the Sidecar caption files, and they allow you to use an iPad as an extension of your desktop to display captions on a separate screen.
+It’s called Sidecar caption files, and they allow you to use an iPad as an extension of your desktop to display captions on a separate screen.

 To use this option, the following requirements must be met: